nephio-project/porch/docs/content/en/docs/1_overview/_index.md

 Porch consists of four main deployable components.

 The **Porch Server** is a Kubernetes aggregated apiserver that exposes the PackageRevision and Repository APIs.
-It includes the Engine (orchestration logic), the Cache (repository content), and Repository Adapters that abstract Git and OCI backends.
+It includes the Engine (orchestration logic), the Cache (repository content), and Repository Adapters that abstract Git backends.

 The **Function Runner** is a separate gRPC service that runs KRM functions in containers.
 It can execute both functions provided by Porch and externally developed function images.